 You may also be entitled to Statutory Adoption Pay (SAP).
 It’s advisable to give notice of adoption pay at the same time at the same time as notice of adoption leave.

-If you are a local authority foster parent who, in England, has been approved as a prospective adopter, you count as an adopter of a child when they have ben placed with you by an adoption agency as their prospective adopter (this is also known as ‘fostering for adoption’ placement).
+If you are a local authority foster parent who has been approved as a prospective adopter, you count as an adopter of a child when they have ben placed with you by an adoption agency as their prospective adopter (this is also known as ‘fostering for adoption’ placement).
 You may therefore qualify for Statutory Adoption Pay (SAP), Statutory Paternity Pay (for adoption) or Shared Parental Pay (adoption) while the child is fostered by you, before the actual adoption.

 What work may I do during adoption leave?

 These days are known as Keeping in Touch days (KIT days) and can only take place by agreement.
 You cannot be made to work during adoption leave, nor can you demand to have work during adoption leave.
 The rules about taking KIT days during adoption leave, and how much you should get paid for them, are the same as the rules for women taking KIT days during maternity leave.